alexander-mead/pyhalomodel/README.md

 # halomodel_review_pipe
-This is the pipeline that comes with Asgari,Heymans and Mead (2022) Halo Model review paper
+This is the pipeline that comes with Asgari, Heymans and Mead (2022) Halo Model review paper

 ## Dependencies
 These are the external libraries that you'll need to install for this pipe to run: